FStelzer/flowbeat/README.md

 Generally if flowbeat does not show the samples you want, the sflow library is probably lacking the parser support for them.

+WARNING: Please be aware that the exported data format will change in the future!

 ## Documentation

 Set the correct Listen port in flowbeat.yml and start sending it sflow packets.